doublevcodes/lahar/README.md

 </div>
 <h1></h1>
 <h3>What is Lahar?</h3>
 Lahar is next-generation CLI Text Editor to support all your needs.
+It utilises the <a href="https://ftp.gnu.org/pub/gnu/ncurses/">GNU NCurses</a> library to provide a distraction-free editing environment.
+Inspired by the likes of <a href="https://www.nano-editor.org/">GNU Nano</a> and <a href="https://www.vim.org/">Vim</a>, Lahar strives to be a reputable, reliable and reusable editor.